qcr/armer/docs/API.rst

 .. image:: https://github.com/qcr/armer/wiki/armer_architecture.png
   :alt: Armer architecture diagram

 This diagram shows the layers a user command goes through to finally be translated into movement on the robot.
+(Open the image in a new tab to see with greater resolution)

 The following ROS components are utilized by Armer to allow the user to command with an arm.